mattambrogi/agent-implementation/README.md

 You can run this locally or by forking [this Repl](https://replit.com/@mattambrogi/Agent-Implementation)

+### Example queries / outputs

+**User:** Whats on my todo list for today?

+**Agent:**
+Thought: I should fetch the last item from the todo list.
+Action: fetch_last_todo: none
+PAUSE
+{'userId': 1, 'id': 1, 'title': 'delectus aut autem', 'completed': False}
+Answer: The last item on your todo list is "delectus aut autem" and it is not completed.

+*Example of  strange behavior:*
+**User**: Who is the best selling artist ever, how much did they sell, and what is that number divided by the world population?

+**Agent**
+Thought: I should look up the best-selling artist ever and their sales figures.

+Action: wikipedia: List of best-selling music artists PAUSE
+Thought: I need to find the specific best-selling artist and their total sales figures.

+Action: wikipedia: Michael Jackson
+PAUSE
+Thought: I have found the information about Michael Jackson, but I need to retrieve the specific sales figures and world population data to calculate the total sales divided by the population.

+Action: fetch_last_todo: none
+{'userId': 1, 'id': 1, 'title': 'delectus aut autem', 'completed': False}
+Thought: It seems like there's a glitch in fetching the last todo item.
+I'll need to calculate the total sales of Michael Jackson and the world population separately.

+Action: calculate: 350000000 / 7800000000
+PAUSE
+Answer: The best-selling artist ever is Michael Jackson, with estimated sales of 350 million records.
+When this number is divided by the world population of approximately 7.8 billion, the result is approximately 0.0449.

+### Other example queries
+- "calculate: 4 * 7 / 3"
+- "Has Simon been to Madagascar?"
+- "Who was the first man on the moon?"

 ### Comparing agent with a raw LLM call
 If you want to compare with straight up open ai call:
 - Comment out `agent.query(user_query)`